pods-framework/pods/readme.txt

 * And more in progress!
 Join us in further translating the Pods interface at: http://wp-translate.org/projects/pods/dev

 == Changelog ==

+= 2.3.17 - November 4th, 2013 =
+* Be on the look out for Pods 2.4, officially in development and in Beta soon!
+It will include our new Loop and Repeatable fields
+* Fixed: PodsData item caching now disabled for WP objects, relying on core WP caching entirely
+* Fixed: PodsAPI::save_pod_item default value handling for new items no goes through all fields, even if not included in form
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.16 - November 4th, 2013 =
 * Be on the look out for Pods 2.4, officially in development and in Beta soon!
 It will include our new Loop and Repeatable fields